scalajs-io/nodejs/README.md

 <a name="Node"></a>
 ## Node.js

+The Node.js integration is by no means complete; however, there should be a sufficient number of modules implemented for most web applications.
+The following modules have been implemented thus far:

+* body-parser
+* events
+* express
+* express-ws
+* fs
+* http
+* mongodb
+* net
+* stream
+* util

 I've provided an example to demonstrate how similar the Scala.js code is to the JavaScript that it replaces.